Locally Weighted Ensemble Clustering: Experiments

 \subsection{Comparison against Base Clusterings}

 The purpose of ensemble clustering is to combine multiple base clusterings to obtain a probably better and more robust consensus clustering.
 In this section, we compare the consensus clusterings of the proposed LWEA and LWGP methods against the base clusterings.
 For each benchmark dataset, we run the proposed LWEA and LWGP methods 100 times, respectively, with the ensemble of base clusterings randomly drawn from the pool at each time.
 The average NMI scores and variances of LWEA, LWGP, as well as the base clusterings are illustrated in Fig.~\ref{fig:base_comp}.
-The proposed methods exhibit significant improvements over the base clusterings on all of the ten benchmark datasets (see Fig.~\ref{fig:base_comp}).
-Especially, for the \emph{Semeion}, \emph{MF}, \emph{IS}, \emph{MNIST}, \emph{ODR}, \emph{LS}, and \emph{USPS} datasets, the advantage of the proposed methods over the base clusterings is even greater.
+The proposed methods exhibit significant improvements over the base clusterings on all the fifteen benchmark datasets (see Fig.~\ref{fig:base_comp}).
+Especially, for the \emph{IS}, \emph{LS}, \emph{MF}, \emph{MNIST}, \emph{ODR}, \emph{PD}, \emph{Semeion}, \emph{texture}, and \emph{USPS} datasets, the advantage of the proposed methods over the base clusterings is even greater.